 Serving Size of Mealworms

 Expect to go through about 100 mealworms per day once birds know where to find them.
 These protein-filled snacks are only a supplement to their diets, so serving more or less is OK.

 Cheap Ways to Serve Mealworms

 There are multiple ways to cut costs and make mealworm feeding manageable.
 Consider making your own feeder or simply recycle old kitchen pans or dishes.
 For long-term savings, buy live larvae in bulk from local or online bird food suppliers.
 Or raise them yourself for a perpetual source.
 “If folks have the patience for it, I think it’s probably a great way to maintain a nice collection of healthy, nutritious mealworms,” Emma said.
 Look for easy-to-follow guides online.
-(Read more: How to Maintain Backyard Bird Feeders)
+Here’s how to clean bird feeders.

 7 Birds That Love Mealworms